-In connection with the Private Placement, completed in June 2012, the Company issued PIPE warrants to purchase up to 2,630,103 shares of common stock.
-The per share exercise price of the PIPE warrants was \$3.40 which equals the closing consolidated bid price of the Company's common stock on May 29, 2012, the effective date of the Purchase Agreement.
+In connection with the Private Placement completed in June 2012, the Company issued PIPE warrants to purchase up to 2,630,103 shares of common stock.
+The per share exercise price of the PIPE warrants was \$3.40, which equals the closing consolidated bid price of the Company's common stock on May 29, 2012, the effective date of the Purchase Agreement.
 The PIPE warrants issued in the Private Placement became exercisable six months after the issuance date, and expire on the five year anniversary of the initial exercisability date.
-Under the terms of the PIPE warrants, upon certain transactions, including a merger, tender offer, sale of all or substantially all of the assets of the Company or if a person or group shall become the owner of 50% of the Company's issued and outstanding common stock, which is outside of the Company's control, each PIPE warrant holder may elect to receive a cash payment in exchange for the warrant, in an amount determined by application of the Black-Scholes option-pricing model.
-Accordingly, the PIPE warrants were recorded as a liability at fair value, as determined by the Black-Scholes option-pricing model, and then marked to fair value each reporting period, with changes in estimated fair value recorded through the Statement of Comprehensive Loss in other income or expense.
+Under the terms of the PIPE warrants, upon certain transactions, including a merger, tender offer, sale of all or substantially all of the assets of the Company, or if a person or group shall become the owner of 50% of the Company's issued and outstanding common stock, which is outside of the Company's control, each PIPE warrant holder may elect to receive a cash payment in exchange for the warrant, in an amount determined by application of the Black-Scholes option-pricing model.
+Accordingly, the PIPE warrants were recorded as a liability at fair value, as determined by the Black-Scholes option-pricing model.
+The PIPE warrants are marked to fair value each reporting period, with changes in estimated fair value recorded through the Statement of Comprehensive Loss in other income or expense.
 The Black-Scholes assumptions used to value the PIPE warrants are disclosed in Note 2.

 Upon execution of the Purchase Agreement, the fair value of the PIPE warrants was estimated to be \$5.8 million, which was recorded as a liability.
-As of June 30, 2013, the fair value of the PIPE warrants was estimated to be \$17.9 million.
+As of September 30, 2013, the fair value of the PIPE warrants was estimated to be \$12.4 million.
 As of December 31, 2012, the fair value of the PIPE warrants was estimated to be \$7.4 million.
-The change in fair value for the three months and six months ended June 30, 2013, which was recorded as other expense, was \$8.7 million and \$10.4 million, respectively.
-The change in fair value for the three months and six months ended June 30, 2012, which was recorded as other income, was \$0.4 million for both periods.
+The change in fair value of the warrants resulted in other expense of \$2.4 million for the three months ended September 30, 2013 and \$13.4 million in other expense for the nine months ended September 30, 2013.
+The change in fair value for the three months and nine months ended September 30, 2012, which was recorded as other income, was \$0.1 million and \$0.4 million, respectively.

-During the three and six months ended June 30, 2013, warrants to purchase 96,280 shares were net exercised for 60,853 shares of common stock.
-As of June 30, 2013, PIPE warrants to purchase 2,533,823 shares of common stock issued in connection with the Private Placement had not been exercised and were outstanding.
+During the three months ended September 30, 2013, warrants to purchase 1,039,309 shares were net exercised for 747,225 shares of common stock.
+During the nine months ended September 30, 2013, warrants to purchase 1,135,589 shares were net exercised for 808,078 shares of common stock.
+As of September 30, 2013, PIPE warrants to purchase 1,494,514 shares of common stock issued in connection with the Private Placement had not been exercised and were outstanding.
 These warrants expire in November 2017.